Asgard21/cse476-final-project/README.md

 CSE 476 – Final Project Report:

 This repository contains the implementation for my CSE 476 Final Project.
-The project builds an agent that generates final answers for the course test-set using the bens_model API and outputs them in the required JSON format for the autograder.
+The project builds an agent that generates final answers for the course test-set using the model API provided and outputs them in JSON.

 How to Run the Project: